Fleet Operator on Biodiesel: It'd be Ridiculous Not to Use It

 Not only does biodiesel perform well, but it also has financial advantages.
-Biodiesel blends of 11 percent and higher are exempt from Illinois’ 6.25 percent sales tax.
+Biodiesel blends of 11% and higher are exempt from Illinois’ 6.25% sales tax.
 Davison also likes that using biodiesel adds value to the products of the same farmers who use his hauling services.

 S.K.
 Davison, Inc. went to a B11 blend in 2005 and B20 in 2012.
 It now uses B20 year-round, including in the heart of the cold Illinois winters.
 Cold weather or warm, the fuel performs.

 In Davison’s mind, the biggest benefits of using biodiesel are related to the environment.
-Biodiesel is renewable and a cleaner burning alternative to petroleum diesel.
+Biodiesel is renewable and a lower carbon solution to petroleum diesel.
 He says it’s usually easier to do things the old way, but fleets of all sizes need to recognize the impact of their decisions.